-The settings of the PCRE_CASELESS, PCRE_MULTILINE, PCRE_DOTALL, and PCRE_EXTENDED options can be changed from within the pattern by a sequence of Perl option letters enclosed between "(?" and ")".
+The settings of the PCRE_CASELESS, PCRE_MULTILINE, PCRE_DOTALL, and PCRE_EXTENDED options (which are Perl-compatible) can be changed from within the pattern by a sequence of Perl option letters enclosed between " (?" and ")".
 The option letters are

 - i for PCRE_CASELESS

 - m for PCRE_MULTILINE

 - s for PCRE_DOTALL

 - x for PCRE_EXTENDED